 There are differences between the tax periods for the two different income taxes - individual and corporate.
 The tax year for individual income tax returns is the calendar year and data from the tax returns is presented on that basis.
-The corporate income tax year and filing requirements is based upon the corporation's fiscal year which can vary from the calendar year.
+The corporate income tax year and filing requirements is based upon the corporation's fiscal year, which can vary from the calendar year.

 There is another change in the tables presented in this section due to the availability of a more complete, updated dataset of corporate tax returns.
-The tables in this section show seven years of history, unless the credit has not been in effect that long.
-The numbers and values of corporate tax credits claimed are on a state fiscal year basis for the first year and are on a tax year basis for the last six years shown.
+The tables in this section show 7 years of history, unless the credit has not been in effect that long.